Domaine Geschickt – Introduction

 The name also is a joke referring to 6 feet underground.
 This is typical of so many wine labels in the natural wine movement where the name on the label has at least two, and sometimes more, meanings!

 The name also refers to the fact that 6 different grape varieties were included in this wine in equal quantities.
-They are Gewürtztraminer, Riesling, Muscat d’Alsace, Pinot Gris, Pinot Noir and Pinot Blanc.
+They are Gewürztraminer, Riesling, Muscat d’Alsace, Pinot Gris, Pinot Noir and Pinot Blanc.

 The wine exhibits lots of minerality and very appealing acidity.

-The juice was transferred to an old foudre where it matured for 2 years with no added sulphites.
+The juice was transferred to an old foudre where it matured for 18 months.
 It was then bottled and closed with a glass stopper.

 The grapes for this wine were picked from the hills above the village where Geschickt has their winery, hence the reference to Côtes d’Ammerschwihr.
 This means that the vines are outside the Grand Cru Kaefferkopf area but are worthy of attention due to the quality of the grapes picked in this area.

-This is a blend of four Pinot grape varieties, namely Pinot Gris, Pinot Noir, Pinot Blanc and Pinot Auxerrois with some of the Pinot Gris coming from the amazing Grand Cru Kaefferkopf vineyard for added complexity.
+This is a blend of four Pinot grape varieties, namely Pinot Gris, Pinot Noir, Pinot Blanc and Pinot Auxerrois with some of the Pinot Gris coming from two parcels within the amazing Grand Cru Kaefferkopf vineyard (one part granitic and the other marne and limestone) for added complexity.

-The name for this wine derives from the fact that it is mainly Gewürtztraminer but with an added splash (schlouk) of Riesling to freshen it up.
+The name for this wine derives from the fact that it is mainly Gewürztraminer but with an added splash (schlouk) of Riesling to freshen it up.
+The amount of Riesling added this year was 20%.

 As you can see from the label, schlouk also means a “sip” or a “splash” in French.